Person holding a credit card and utility bill sits at a desk with a calculator and a notebook.

 Did you know?

-With the Discover it® Chrome Gas & Restaurant card, you may earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.1 Plus, earn unlimited 1% cash back on all other purchases, including your utilities.
+With the Discover it® Chrome Gas & Restaurant card, you earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
+You'll still earn unlimited 1% cash back on all other purchases.1

-A travel credit card is another potential option for your utilities.
-That way, your regular expenses could help you work toward a family vacation or luxurious getaway.
-With the Discover it® Miles Credit Card, you could earn 1.5 Miles on every dollar of every purchase.2 Turn Miles into cash.
-Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more.3 A flat rate card like this one could also be a good choice if you only plan to use your credit card for your monthly bills.
+If you use a travel credit card for your utilities, your monthly bills may help you work toward a family vacation or luxurious getaway.
+With the Discover it® Miles Credit Card, you earn 1.5x Miles on every dollar of every purchase.2 Easily redeem Miles as a statement credit for travel purchases or get cash.2 A flat rate card like the Miles Card might also be a good choice if you only plan to use your credit card for your monthly bills.

-If you want to use your card for a variety of purchases in addition to your utilities, you may consider a credit card with rotating bonus categories, like the Discover it® Cash Back Credit Card.
-Earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.
-Plus, earn unlimited 1% cash back on all other purchases, including your utilities.
-If your spending lines up with any of the bonus categories, that could mean earning significant rewards.
+If you want to use your card for a variety of purchases in addition to your utilities, you may consider a credit card with rotating bonus categories.
+For example, with the Discover it® Cash Back Credit Card, you earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.

 For most people, monthly bills are inevitable.
 A rewards credit card could help you turn these necessary expenses into cash back to spend as you choose.